AWG logo

 Why Pearl River

-AWG EVP of Distribution and Logistics Richard Kearns said the investment reflects both confidence in the location and the support of local and state partners.
+Richard Kearns, AWG EVP of distribution and logistics, said the investment reflects confidence in the location and cooperation of local and state partners.

-“AWG is excited to partner once again with St. Tammany Parish and LED on this exciting new project within our Gulf Coast Division Support Center — our network’s largest conventional grocery division.
-With the assistance of St. Tammany and LED, AWG has chosen to make a strategic investment of over $110 million in our current Gulf Coast facility,” Kearns said.
+“AWG is excited to partner once again with St. Tammany Parish and LED on this exciting new project within our Gulf Coast Division Support Center – our network’s largest conventional grocery division,” he said.

-The state of Louisiana offered AWG an incentives package including a $500,000 performance-based grant to support retention of the facility through infrastructure updates and equipment modernization.
+Louisiana offered AWG an incentives package that includes a $500,000 performance-based grant to support retention of the facility through infrastructure updates and equipment modernization.

-Louisiana Economic Development Secretary Susan B. Bourgeois framed the project within the state’s broader industrial modernization strategy.
-“By integrating advanced systems into a key food distribution operation, the company is improving how essential goods move through the region while creating upskilling pathways for their workers to grow alongside industry advancements,” Bourgeois said.
+“By integrating advanced systems into a key food distribution operation, the company is improving how essential goods move through the region while creating upskilling pathways for their workers to grow alongside industry advancements,” said Louisiana Economic Development Secretary Susan B. Bourgeois.

 [RELATED: AWG Celebrates 100th Anniversary At 2026 Innovation Showcase]